Why Get Baptized?

 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.

-Like marriage, baptism is a public commitment to Jesus as my personal Savior (Acts 8:37), so it’s important to first get to know Him and understand His teachings.
-This is in the commission Jesus gave His disciples just before His ascension—to share His teachings in all the world and to baptize those who accept them and believe in Him.
-Naturally, His teachings will bring conviction of sin, leading the genuine believer to repent of past sins (Acts 5:31) and choose to no longer serve sin by dying to self through the power of the Holy Spirit.
-This experience is known as being born of the Spirit, and if it’s present in a believer’s life then that person is ready to make the exciting, yet serious, public commitment to be faithful to Jesus even to the point of death.
+Baptism to the Christian is what a wedding is to a marriage—a public declaration of commitment.
+In baptism, however, it is a commitment to Jesus as one’s personal Savior (Acts 8:37), so it is vital to first get to know Him and understand His teachings.
+This aligns with the commission Jesus gave His disciples just before His ascension: to share His teachings throughout the world and to baptize those who accept them and believe in Him.
+Naturally, His teachings will bring conviction of sin, leading the genuine believer to repent of past sins (Acts 5:31) and to choose no longer to serve sin, but to die to self through the power of the Holy Spirit.
+This experience is known as being born of the Spirit (born again), and when it is present in a believer’s life, that person is ready to make the exciting—yet serious—public commitment to be faithful to Jesus, even to the point of death.[1]

-Incidentally, this means that infant baptism in not appropriate because an infant is not mature enough to understand the pre-requisites or make the commitment.
+Incidentally, this means that infant baptism is not appropriate, because an infant is not mature enough to understand the prerequisites or make the commitment.
 After all, Jesus Himself was baptized as an adult.
-Instead of being baptized, infants can be dedicated to God by their parents, as Jesus was (Luke 2:21-39), while the parents also dedicate themselves to do what they can to raise a child who knows and loves God—who will one day make that commitment in baptism.
-The Bible, however, does not specify an appropriate age to be baptized because every person’s spiritual experience and maturity is different.
+Instead of being baptized, infants can be dedicated to God by their parents—as Jesus was (Luke 2:21-39)—while the parents also dedicate themselves to doing all they can to raise a child who knows and loves God and will one day make that baptismal commitment.
+The Bible, however, does not specify a particular age for baptism, because every person’s spiritual experience and maturity are different.

 What about the thief on the cross?